 Environmental conditions also affect when to fertilize grass in Texas.
 Fertilizing should be less frequent for grass growing in moderate to heavy shade, where root systems tend to be weaker.
+The different shade trees in Houston may prevent your grass from needing much fertilizer at all.
 Fertilizing too much will only weaken the root system further, making it more vulnerable to diseases and stress.

 Lawns in areas with high rainfall need more nitrogen per year than dry areas.
 Fertilizer also needs to be applied more frequently for grasses growing on sandy soil than those growing in clay soil.

 Another consideration is the desired outcome; if you want a lush, green lawn, you might want higher amounts of nitrogen.
 That also increases the frequency of mowing, so those who want to minimize lawn maintenance may want nitrogen to be applied at rates on the lower end of the recommended amount.